Ongoing Regulation for Registered Charities

 - Guidance on Independent Examinations (Version 2 - December 2013)

 It is anticipated that these tiered requirements will assist Manx charities in fulfilling their statutory obligations whilst maintaining appropriate accountability to the public.

 Details of any changes to the charity, its governing instrument, officials, etc must be filed at the Central Registry, within one month after the change.
 Changes to be notified include:

 - Changes of officials and their addresses and other contact details

 - Changes of the charity’s address and other contact details

 - Changes to the governing instrument (before making any changes to a governing instrument, it is advisable to ensure that these changes will not affect the charity’s charitable status)

-(Where a registered charity is also required to file details of these changes at the Companies Registry, the Central Registry will accept a copy of the relevant notification, e.g. Form 9N, provided that it is submitted to the Central Registry accompanied by the first page of the Schedule 3 notification form and which is signed by the Secretary or an existing Director)
+(Where a registered charity is also required to file details of these changes at the Companies Registry, the Central Registry will accept a copy of the relevant notification, e.g. Form 9N, provided that it is submitted to the Central Registry accompanied by the first page of the Schedule 3 and Update of Officials Form and which is signed by the Secretary or an existing Director)